Facebook Pixel

 What is the difference between the "Brookbush Institute Certified Personal Trainer Certificate (BI-CPT)" and the "Certified Personal Trainer (CPT) Certification"?

-Who is eligible to take the exam?
+Who can take the CPT certification exam?

 Preparing for the exam: